GET - On Google Play

 The tour commences in Vancouver taking the Sea to Sky Hwy 99 north through Whistler and then to Pemberton.
 Climbing up from the Pacific Ocean and high into the Coast Mountain wilderness the road winds around spectacular fjords and sheer rock faces that rise up from the sea.
 The journey along Howe Sound offers vistas from highway pull outs and places to take memorable photos.

-At Britannia Beach you can tour the award winning National Historic Britannia Mine Museum where you can take a train ride though the mine and experience the ingenuity of geologists of the early 1900s.
+At Britannia Beach you can tour the award winning National Historic Britannia Mine Museum and take a train ride though the mine to experience the ingenuity of geologists of the early 1900s.
 Further along the Sea to Sky Highway is Shannon Falls – Canada’s third largest waterfall.
-Squamish is a winter activity destination and popular in the summer with kiteboarders.
-The nearby vertical bluffs offer rock climbers excellent climbing opportunities.
-A ride on the Sea to Sky Gondola provides stunning views and takes you to an adventure playground with activities for all ages.
+Squamish is a winter activity destination and popular in the summer with kiteboarders and rock climbers.

-Climbing through the Coastal Mountains you come to the resort town of Whistler.
-Along the way is access to Garibaldi Provincial Park for adventurous hikers and mountaineers.
-Those seeking gentler pursuits can visit Alice Lake Provincial Park where canoeing, kayaking, bird watching, and picnicking are available.
-Also, along the way is Brackendale, home to thousands of bald eagles between November and April.
-Whistler Resort is a year-round destination and a snow-sport mecca during the winter.
-In the summer mountain bikes and golf clubs are seen alongside skis and snowboards.
+Climbing through the Coastal Mountains you come to the resort town of Whistler, the internationally famous year-round destination and snow-sport mecca.
+Along the way is Alice Lake Provincial Park where canoeing, kayaking, bird watching, and picnicking are available and stop at Brackendale, home to thousands of bald eagles between November and April.
 North of Whistler is Pemberton home of ranching, farming and hidden hot springs.

 Hwy 99 (also known as the Duffy Lake Road) turns inland at Pemberton and winds through the spectacular Coast Mountain peaks.
 You will leave the wet coastal forests and abruptly enter the rain shadow of British Columbia’s interior.
 Hardy pine trees and sagebrush replace the towering fir trees and green foliage of the west coast.